-The contraction of muscles during exercise increases the absorption of glucose and improves insulin sensitivity.
-Research shows that physical activity can have this impact on insulin and blood glucose for up to 24 hours.
+Muscle contraction during exercise increases the absorption of glucose and improves insulin sensitivity.
+Research shows that physical activity can impact insulin and glucose for up to 24 hours.

 The best exercises for those with diabetes

 The exercise recommendations for individuals with diabetes are the same as those for most healthy adults.
 Both cardiovascular workouts and strength training are important for improving insulin sensitivity.
-Aim to exercise at least 150 minutes each week, and try to spread this time out over 5 days to ensure regular activity.
-If you can’t fit in a full 30-minute session at once, splitting the activity into sessions of at least 10 minutes throughout the day can have a similar positive impact on health.
+Aim to exercise at least 150 minutes weekly, and try to spread this time out over five days to ensure regular activity.
+If you can't fit in a full 30-minute session at once, splitting the activity into sessions of at least 10 minutes throughout the day can have a similar impact on your health.

 Try walking, biking, hiking, dancing, or low-impact aerobics.
-In addition to your cardiovascular exercise, include strength training at least 2 times per week.
-Body weight exercises, weight machines and resistance bands can all be used to perform exercises that strengthen the major muscles groups and improve blood glucose control.
+Include strength training at least twice weekly.
+Body weight exercises, weight machines, and resistance bands can all be used to perform exercises that strengthen the major muscle groups and improve glucose control.

 Exercise safety tips